djomo-moungoue/MongoDBAdministrationDM/README.md

 - :green_circle: It is easy to manage and to scale
 - :red_circle:  It offers free size-limited options available

-### Install MongoDB on Windows using the PowerShell command line:
+### Install MongoDB on Windows Local Computer using the PowerShell command line:

 #### :zero: Retrieve all available Mongodb packages
 ~~~ps1